jarradbattaglia/SE577-SoftwareArch/deliverable_3/README.md

 The project is the networking architecture for a game client to connect to dedicated game servers in our environment and communicate with other players and also allow players to make in-app purchases, which they may use in their multiplayer games.
 We have identified 2 users of the system, the internal developer and a player who has downloaded our game client on a device of their choosing.

 Below we will describe the general flow of a player user logging in, buying an item and then playing a match.
+As well as technological decisions with each component!

 # Project Container Overview